SharkSnack/asuka/content/items/other-items.md

 #### Odd Scrolls

 - Scrolls that each list 2 synthesis seals needed to create Kaburasutegi within the text.
-- Found in the depths of Trial of Kron, Trial of Kaka Roo, Trial of Doras, and Trial of Bufu.
+- Found in the depths of Kron Trial, Kaka Roo Trial, Doras Trial, and Bufu Trial.

 <br/>